 How long does an employee have to report a claim in the event of an injury or illness in order to be compensated?

 An employee injury is to be reported to the employer within 21 days; if not reported within 120 days from the date of injury or having knowledge of a work-related disease, no compensation is allowed except for cases involving progressive diseases.

 Who is eligible for workers’ compensation benefits?

-Everyone is actually eligible for workers’ compensation benefits even though the statute only requires employers to provide their employees with coverage.
-Members of LLCs, corporate officers, and sole proprietors can even buy themselves a workers’ comp policy.
-So, anyone could be covered by the benefits if the policy is set up to do so.
+Everyone is eligible for workers’ compensation benefits in PA even though the law only requires employers to provide their employees with coverage.
+Corporate officers, LLC member, and sole proprietors can even cover themselves if they wish.

 Are any employee injuries not covered?